 This is why the numbers can vary so much for the same house from one site to the next.

-A Better Approach to Selling your SD Home
+A Better Approach to Selling your San Diego Home

 Instead, take all those numbers you just wrote down and arrange them from lowest to highest.
 This is at least the start of a true home value estimate for that house.

 But it still doesn’t factor in findings from the home inspection, current decor, unreported weather damages, what is going on in the surrounding neighborhood, the time of year and similar factors that can and do impact what any home will actually sell for.

 This is why using so-called “estimates”, like Zillow Zestimate San Diego home values you find online will never be sufficient to help you set a sale price or find a value for your home that is truly reflective of what you can reasonably expect to earn from the sale of your home.

 The only way to get a truly accurate appraisal is to hire a local appraiser and then work with a real estate agent you trust.